 Take a look at who I follow on my Twitter, I’m @falcondalejan.
 You will see a lot of bloggers and also local businesses, sharp satirists, beautiful national parks, sparkling personalities and perceptive commentators.
 I follow people whom I agree with and also people I don’t.
 I don’t dare write a list of recommendations for you because it would be too long.

-One extra final word – you will find “promoted” tweets in your Twitter feed.
+I hope you feel ready now to start using Twitter.
+One final word – you will find “promoted” tweets in your Twitter feed.
 Please don’t keep blocking these adverts and once in a very blue moon, click on one.
 They’re a bit annoying but they keep this valuable service free.

-I’ve also written about another social media platform, Pinterest
+I’ve also written about personal security on another social media platform, Facebook